Clinical Trials Using MDM2 Inhibitor DS-3032b

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-Milademetan Tosylate and Low-Dose Cytarabine in Treating Participants with Recurrent or Refractory Acute Myeloid Leukemia
+Milademetan Tosylate and Low-Dose Cytarabine with or without Venetoclax in Treating Participants with Recurrent or Refractory Acute Myeloid Leukemia

-This phase I / II trial studies the side effects and best dose of milademetan tosylate and to see how well it works with cytarabine in treating participants with acute myeloid leukemia that has come back (recurrent) or that does not respond to treatment (refractory).
-Milademetan tosylate may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
+This phase I / II trial studies the side effects and best dose of milademetan tosylate and to see how well it works with cytarabine with or without ventoclax in treating participants with acute myeloid leukemia that has come back (recurrent) or that does not respond to treatment (refractory).
+Milademetan tosylate and ventoclax may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as cytarabine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving milademetan tosylate and low-dose cytarabine may work better in treating participants with recurrent or refractory acute myeloid leukemia.
+It is not yet known if giving milademetan tosylate and low-dose cytarabine with or without ventoclax will work better in treating participants with recurrent or refractory acute myeloid leukemia.

 Location: M D Anderson Cancer Center, Houston, Texas